y330/FragmentQR/README.md

 If  your on a supported browser, you will see the now not so boring text highlighted in yellow.

 Same thing goes for mobile, but just open the popup and do the shortcut to paste the url to generate a QR code.
-Now your all set to start generating Fragment QR Codes!

 Currently, the feature of highlighting the text in yellow only work on Android in Chrome version 85+.